 - Processes to reduce incidences of community sickness.

-As a result, stakeholders have proposed the following changes:
+As a result, stakeholders had proposed the following changes:

-- Packaging rules for the qualification have been revised to include Units of Competency relevant to the role of Indigenous Environmental Health Worker
+- Packaging rules for the qualification had been revised to include Units of Competency relevant to the role of the Indigenous Environmental Health Worker

 - The Unit CHCDIV002 Promote Indigenous and Torres Strait Islander cultural safety has been moved to the elective section from the core section of the qualification

 - HLTPOP003 Monitor and maintain water supply has been updated to focus on household issues relating to water supply rather than community issues

 - HLTPOP008 Develop and implement disease prevention and control measures has been updated to match the requirements of a Certificate II-level job role